google/grr-doc/docs/installing-grr-server/from-source.md

 travis/install.sh
 ```

-You can now be able to run GRR commands from inside the virtualenv, e.g:
+You should now be able to run GRR commands from inside the virtualenv, e.g:

 ```bash
 source $HOME/INSTALL/bin/activate